 - David Cresswell – Blast Furnace Engineers Office

-- Harold Pearson – Shift Manager (pictured: Sid Darby and Harold Pearson (right) in the blast furnace control room.)
+- Harold Pearson – Shift Manager (pictured: Sid Darby (looking rather fed up!) and Harold Pearson (right) in the blast furnace control room.)

 - Don Lloyd – Shift Manager

 - Walter Freeman – Managing Blast Furnace Engineer

 - Ken Sudlow – Statistics Office ?